stripe/stripe-dotnet/readme.md

 A token can be used anywhere on Stripe where you would normally pass a card.
 Once it's created, it can be used on a customer or a charge, but only used once.

-In production, you'll want to create tokens with either [stripe.js](https://stripe.com/docs/tutorials/forms) or [Checkout](https://stripe.com/docs/tutorials/checkout), but it can be useful to create tokens with Stripe.net for testing.
+For production usage, you'll almost always want to create tokens with either [stripe.js](https://stripe.com/docs/tutorials/forms) or [Checkout](https://stripe.com/docs/tutorials/checkout), but it can be useful to create tokens with Stripe.net for testing.

+You generally wouldn't want to use stripe.net to create tokens in production, since creating tokens with your server offers almost no security or compliance benefits - it still involves passing raw card data through your server.
+If you're OK with the additional compliance burden, it's usually still simpler to pass card data directly to the API.
+However, there are occasionally situations where it would make sense to create tokens on your server.

 	var myToken = new StripeTokenCreateOptions();